davidsferreira02/lbaw2373/README.md

     # Start the development server
     php artisan serve

-Access http://localhost:8000 to see the app running.
+Access http://localhost:8000 to see the App running.

 ## Publishing your image

 You should keep your git's master branch always functional and frequently build and deploy your code.
-To do so, you will create a _docker_ image for your project and publish it at [docker hub](https://hub.docker.com/).
+To do so, you will create a _Docker image_ for your project and publish it at [docker hub](https://hub.docker.com/).
 LBAW's production machine will frequently pull all these images and make them available at http://lbaw18GG.lbaw-prod.fe.up.pt/.

-This demo repository is available at [http://demo.lbaw-prod.fe.up.pt/](http://demo.lbaw-prod.fe.up.pt/).
+BTW, this demo repository is available at http://demo.lbaw-prod.fe.up.pt/.
-Make sure you are inside FEUP's network or VPN.
+Make sure you are inside FEUP's network or are using the VPN.

 First thing you need to do is create a [docker hub](https://hub.docker.com/) account and get your username from it.
-Once you have a username, let your docker know who you are by executing:
+Once you have a username, let your Docker know who you are by executing:

     docker login

-Once your docker is able to communicate with the docker hub using your credentials, configure the __upload_image.sh__ script with your username and the image name.
+Once your Docker is able to communicate with the Docker Hub using your credentials, configure the __upload_image.sh__ script with your username and the image name.
 Example configuration:

     DOCKER_USERNAME=johndoe # Replace by your docker hub username